Deano10134/react-hooks-state-arrays/README.md

 component.
 Even though we've _mutated_ the value of the `count` object, the `count` object is still the same object in memory.

-You may have seen examples of this behavior in JavaScript previously:
+You may have seen examples of this behaviour in JavaScript previously:

 ```js
 const count = { x: 0 }; // create an object and save a reference to it as "count"